On Interval Decomposability of 2D Persistence Modules: Introduction

 \section{Introduction}

-In recent years, the use of topological data analysis to understand the shape of data has become popular, with persistent homology \cite{edelsbrunner2000topological} as one of its leading tools.
+In recent years, the use of topological data analysis to understand the shape of data has become popular, with persistent homology \cite{edelsbrunner2002topological} as one of its leading tools.
 Persistent homology is used to study the persistence -- the lifetime -- of topological features such as holes, voids, etc, in a filtration -- a one parameter increasing family of spaces.
-These features are summarized in a persistence diagram, a compact descriptor of birth and death parameters of the topological features.
+These features are summarized in a persistence diagram, a compact descriptor of the birth and death parameter values of the topological features.
 This is enabled by the algebraic result of being able to decompose any $1$D persistence module into intervals \cite{carlsson2010zigzag,gabriel1972unzerlegbare}.
-The endpoints of these intervals are precisely the birth and death parameters.
+The endpoints of these intervals are precisely the birth and death values of topological features.

 The focus on one parameter families is a limitation of the current theory.
 While there is a need for practical tools applying the ideas of persistence to multiparametric data, multidimensional persistence \cite{carlsson2009theory} is known to be difficult to apply practically and in full generality.
 More precisely, there does not exist a complete discrete invariant that captures all the indecomposable modules in this setting.
-This is unlike the $1$D case, where all indecomposables are guaranteed to be intervals and we have a complete descriptor in the form of a persistence diagram.
+This is unlike the $1$D case, where all indecomposables are guaranteed to be intervals and where the persistence diagram is a complete descriptor.
 In terms of representation theory, this difficulty can be expressed by the fact that the commutative $n$D grid is of wild type (see \cite[Definition~6.4]{crawley1988tame}) for $n\geq 2$ (and grid large enough).

-One way to avoid these difficulties is to consider the subclass of interval-decomposable persistence modules, which can always be expressed as a direct sum of the so-called interval representations (see Definition~\ref{def:interval}).
-Restricting one's attention to interval-decomposable modules makes some of the problems with using multidimensional persistence more tractable.
-For example, the paper \cite{dey2018computing} provides a polynomial-time algorithm for computing the bottleneck distance between two $2$D interval-decomposable modules, which gives an upper bound for their interleaving distance.
-The paper \cite{bjerkevik2016stability} studies stability for interval-decomposable modules.
+One way to avoid these difficulties is to consider persistence modules that decompose into indecomposables contained in a restricted set.
+A promising candidate is the class of interval-decomposable persistence modules, which decompose into the so-called interval representations (see Definition~\ref{def:interval}).
+For example, the paper \cite{dey2018computing} provides a polynomial-time algorithm for computing the bottleneck distance between two $2$D interval-decomposable persistence modules.
+The paper \cite{bjerkevik2016stability} studies stability for certain subclasses of interval-decomposable modules.